13 Top Brand Video Examples For Your Next Campaign

 This is a promotional video for PlayPlay’s Content Summit.

 It opens with a quick footage of the event and brand name.
-Next, it gives a rundown of sessions the audience can expect and names participating brands— to whet their appetite.
-The video ends with the event date and registration link.
+Next, it gives a rundown of sessions the audience can expect and names participating brands — to whet their appetite.
+The clip ends with the event date and registration link.

-What makes this video great is how it passes important information quickly.
-It shares enough to pique the audience’s curiosity while providing a clear call to action to prompt them to take the next step.
+• It shares enough to pique the public’s curiosity while providing a clear CTA to prompt them to take the next step.
+This ensures the company is taking the right steps to encourage prospects to become clients.

 5. Vyond’s community champion video